oracle-livelabs/apex/employee-onboarding/6-create-empon-wf/6-create-empon-wf.md

    ![Save Page](./images/save-empon.png " ")

-## Task 3: Add Inputs for Employment Type Workflow
+## Task 3: Add Inputs for Employee Type Workflow

 In this lab, you explore various aspects of workflow data using the example of a Employee Onboarding application that you are building.
 You will focus on understanding parameters, variables, activity variables, and additional data.